mne-tools/mne-python/doc/glossary.rst

     source time course
-        Source estimates, commonly referred to as STC (Source Time Courses), are obtained from source localization methods such as :term:`dSPM`, :term:`sLORETA`, :term:`LCMV` or MxNE.
+        Source estimates, commonly referred to as STC (Source Time Courses), are obtained from source localization methods such as :term:`dSPM`, :term:`sLORETA`, :term:`LCMV`, or MxNE.
         STCs contain the amplitudes of the neural sources over time.
-        In MNE-Python, :class:`SourceEstimate` objects only store the amplitudes of activation but not the locations of the sources; the locations are stored separately in the :class:`SourceSpaces` object that was used to compute the forward operator.
+        In MNE-Python, :class:`SourceEstimate` objects only store the amplitudes of activation but not the locations of the sources.
+The locations are stored separately in the :class:`SourceSpaces` object that was used to compute the forward operator.
-        See :class:`SourceEstimate`, :class:`VolSourceEstimate`
+        See :class:`SourceEstimate`, :class:`VolSourceEstimate`,
-        :class:`VectorSourceEstimate`, :class:`MixedSourceEstimate`,
+        :class:`VectorSourceEstimate`, and :class:`MixedSourceEstimate`.
-        for the API of the corresponding object classes.

     source space
-        A source space (abbr. ``src``) specifies where in the brain one wants to estimate the
+        A source space specifies where in the brain source amplitudes are estimated.
-        source amplitudes.
 It corresponds to locations of a set of candidate :term:`equivalent current dipoles<ECD>`.
-MNE mostly works with source spaces defined on the cortical surfaces estimated by FreeSurfer from a T1-weighted MRI image.
-See :ref:`tut-forward` to read about how to compute a forward operator on a source space.
+MNE-Python mostly works with source spaces defined on the cortical surfaces estimated by FreeSurfer from a T1-weighted MRI image.
+See :ref:`tut-forward` to read about how to compute a forward operator in a source space.
-        See :class:`SourceSpaces` for the API of the corresponding object class.
+        See :class:`SourceSpaces` for the class definition.

     stim channel
     trigger channel
-        A stim channel, a.k.a. trigger channel, is a channel that encodes events during the recording.
-It is typically a channel that is usually zero and takes positive values when something happens (such as the onset of a stimulus, or a subject response).
+        A stim channel or trigger channel is a channel that encodes events during the recording.
+It is typically a channel that is always zero and takes positive values when something happens (such as the onset of a stimulus or a subject response).
 Stim channels are often prefixed with ``STI`` to distinguish them from other channel types.
 See :ref:`stim-channel-defined` for more details.

     tfr
-        Time-frequency representation.
-This is often a spectrogram (STFT) or scaleogram (wavelet), showing the frequency content as a function of time.
+        A time-frequency representation (TFR) is often a spectrogram (STFT) or scaleogram (wavelet) showing the frequency content as a function of time.

     trans